BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 *What's the play?*

 {{< spoiler label="Show solution" >}}
-EOT activate Hermit, order as Scrounger, Tog, Trike.
-Opponent could crypt after Hermit resolves, and we can Scrounge Pali, Akroma, Scrounger (top→bottom), discard Devourer to Tog, put three activations on the stack and K-Rec Trike and Devourer.
-After everything resolves, we have an exiled gy, Trike and Dev in the library and 20 counters on Shifter.
-On upkeep we Hermit-mill Trike on top of the gy and ping for lethal.
-Assume opponent doesn't crypt, we Scrounge anyway Pali, Akroma, Scrounger (top→bottom) and attempt to go to our turn.
-If opponent crypts now, we do as above and win.

-So we get to our turn.
-Holding priority, we discard Dev to Tog, exile Pali with Dev and in response activate Hermit, and pass priority.
-If we get to resolve the whole stack, we have Shifter with 7 counters, GY as Scrounger, Akroma, Devourer, Tog, Trike.
-We can Scrounge the top 3, revealing Tog, buff and exile Tog to become Trike and shoot all the blockers and attack for lethal.
-So opponent must interact somewhere:

-- **Option A:** They crypt us now in response to Hermit.
-We activate Devourer two more times and K-Rec Devourer and something else in response.
-We get a Tog with 13 counters, pump Tog and become Trike and shoot blockers.
-Rest of the stack resolves and we attack with a naked Shifter with 15 counters and many Tog pumps.
-Alternatively, we can activate Devourer twice, and K-Rec Dev and Trike.
-Shifter gets 15 counters, then GY is exiled, then library is milled (we put Trike on top), then we get the 7 leftover counters and we shoot for lethal in our upkeep.

-- **Option B:** Opponent allows Hermit to resolve but crypts before the Pali counters resolve.
-We order GY as Scrounger, Akroma, followed by Dev, Tog and Trike that were already there.
-Activate Scrounger in response to crypt putting Akroma, Scrounger and Dev in that order in the library, so Shifter is Tog.
-Pump a lot then let Crypt resolve.
-We go to draw, get Akroma and discard with Shifter to attack with pumped Akroma for lethal.
+1. *End of turn* <i class="ms ms-g ms-cost"></i><i class="ms ms-tap ms-cost"></i> activate Hermit Druid, ordering the graveyard as Scrounger > Tog > Trike.
+2. **Opponent activates Crypt after Hermit resolved:** <br>
+   3. Activate Shifter/Scrounger and put Palinchron, Akroma, Scrounger on top of the library. <br>
+   4. Discard Devourer to Tog. <br>
+   5. Put three Devourer activations on the stack. <br>
+   6. <i class="ms ms-1 ms-cost"></i><i class="ms ms-g ms-cost"></i> Flashback Krosan Reclamation targeting Triskelion and Devourer. <br>
+   7. After everything resolves: graveyard is exiled, Trike and Devourer are in the library, Shifter has 20 counters. <br>
+   8. *On upkeep* <i class="ms ms-g ms-cost"></i><i class="ms ms-tap ms-cost"></i> activate Hermit Druid and put Triskelion on top of the graveyard. <br>
+   9. Ping for lethal with Shifter/Triskelion. <br>
+2. **Opponent doesn't Crypt and pass back priority:** <br>
+   3. Activate Shifter/Scrounger and put Palinchron, Akroma, Scrounger on top of the library. <br>
+   4. Attempt to pass to our turn. <br>
+      *5. If opponent Crypts now, proceed as before and win.* <br>
+   5. You get to your upkeep. <br>
+   6. Holding priority: discard Devourer with Tog, exile Palinchron with Shifter/Devourer, and in response <i class="ms ms-g ms-cost"></i><i class="ms ms-tap ms-cost"></i> activate Hermit Druid.
+Then pass priority. <br>
+      7. If the entire stack resolves: Shifter has 7 counters. <br>
+      8. Graveyard is Scrounger > Akroma > Devourer > Tog > Trike. <br>
+      9. Activate Shifter/Scrounger and put Akroma, Scrounger and Guide on top of the library. <br>
+      10. Reveal Tog on top of the graveyard. <br>
+      11. Activate Shifter/Tog 20 times and then exile Tog to reveal Triskelion. <br>
+      12. Shoot all blockers and attack for lethal. <br>

+Opponent must interact somewhere.
+Two options:

+**Option A:** Opponent Crypts in response to Hermit.

+   7. Activate Devourer two more times. <br>
+   8. *In response* <i class="ms ms-1 ms-cost"></i><i class="ms ms-g ms-cost"></i> Flashback Krosan Reclamation on Devourer and Triskelion. <br>
+   9. Shifter gets 13 counters. <br>
+   10. Let the stack resolves and the graveyard is exiled. <br>
+   11. Library is milled with the Hermit activation *(put Trike on top)* and then the 7 leftover counters are added to the Shifter. <br>
+   12. Activate Shifter/Triskelion to shoot for lethal. <br>

+**Option B:** Opponent allows Hermit to resolve but Crypts before the Palinchron counters resolve.

+   7. Order the graveyard as Scrounger > Akroma, followed by Devourer > Tog > Trike that were already there.
+   8. Activate Shifter/Scrounger in response to Crypt to put back in the library: Akroma, Scrounger and Devourer.
+   9. Shifter is now a Shifter/Tog.
+   12. Pump a lot, then let Crypt resolve.
+   13. On draw step, you draw Akroma.
+   14. <i class="ms ms-2 ms-cost"></i> Discard Akroma with Shifter and attack for lethal.
    {{< /spoiler >}}

 ---